 The new group abstraction enables OpenFlow to represent a set of ports as a single entity for forwarding packets.
-Different types of groups are provided, to represent different abstractions such as multicasting or multipathing.
-Each group is composed of a set group buckets, each group bucket contains the set of actions to be applied before forwarding to the port.
-Groups buckets can also forward to other groups, enabling groups to be chained together.
+Different types of groups are provided to represent different abstractions such as multicasting or multipathing.
+Each group is composed of a set group buckets, each group bucket contains the set of

 - Group indirection to represent a set of ports

 - Group table with 4 types of groups :

 - All used for multicast and flooding

-- Select used for multipath
+- $-\,$ Select used for multipath

 - Indirect simple indirection

 - Fast Failover use first live port

 - Group action to direct a flow to a group

 - Group buckets contains actions related to the individual port